 PMCID: all published articles receive a PMCID

-Crop and Product Physiology welcomes submissions of the following article types: Book Review, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Crop and Product Physiology welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.

 All manuscripts must be submitted directly to the section Crop and Product Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.